-Today’s recipe is from Cindy, who answered my request for a cookie made with a lot of shortening.
-I wanted to test-drive the fancy new $6.00 Spectrum which I bought earlier this week.
-As much as I love butter, there’s a certain texture I like in cookies that only shortening can give – a crispy, crunchy, but light texture similar to what you get in some packaged cookies.
+Crunchy Oatmeal Chocolate Chip Cookies is a recipe from Cindy, who answered my request for a cookie recipe calling for a lot of shortening.
+At the time, I wanted to test-drive the fancy new $6.00 Spectrum shortening which I’d bought earlier in the week.
+As much as I love butter, there’s a certain texture that only shortening can give – a crispy, crunchy, but light texture similar to what you get in some packaged cookies.

 Cindy promised the cookies would be crispy, and they were.
 They look like packaged cookies but taste homemade.
 And best of all, nobody misses the butter because there's so much flavor from all the other ingredients.
 At some point I'd like to try these crunchy oatmeal cookies with aquafaba to see who they'd be as vegan cookies.

 Crunchy Oatmeal Chocolate Chip Cookies